polettix/Bot-ChatBots-Telegram/README.md

 # BUGS AND LIMITATIONS

-Report bugs either through RT or GitHub (patches welcome).
+Report bugs through GitHub (patches welcome).

 # SEE ALSO